The rising cost of a college education is daunting for most families. Below are some helpful links and tips to help you navigate the process.

 Keep in mind that you can only use your legal parent’s information.
-A grandparent, sibling, aunt or uncle is not considered a parent unless they have legally adopted you.
-If you have a problem with completing the FAFSA because of your family’s circumstances, contact your college’s financial aid office or I can try to help you navigate the process (link to my info).
+A grandparent, sibling, aunt, or uncle is not considered a parent unless they have legally adopted you.
+If you have a problem with completing the FAFSA because of your family’s circumstances, contact your college’s financial aid office or contact our office at (706) 595-8886.

 When the FAFSA is completed, the information will go to the financial aid offices of the colleges you indicate on the application.
 The financial aid office will calculate your financial aid package based on these results.
 Often, colleges require their own financial aid forms too.
 Don’t forget to complete all necessary documents for your college.
 Applying late might hurt your chances for an optimal financial aid package.